 What this means in practice

-The implication for anyone seriously considering a CIF licence as an external asset manager is clear: the business plan is not a document you prepare after deciding to proceed.
+The implication for anyone seriously considering a CIF licence is clear: the business plan is not a document you prepare after deciding to proceed.
 It is the first document you should build, and it should be built with the same discipline you would apply to any investment decision.

 A well-constructed business plan, one that is realistic on the revenue side and rigorous on the cost side, does two things simultaneously.
 It gives you an honest picture of the capital you need to raise before submitting an application.
 And it gives CySEC a credible, coherent basis on which to assess your firm rather than grounds to ask further questions.